 The Company is only entitled to payment when the truck is fully assembled and the dealer takes control, which generally occurs upon shipment.
 At this point the Company has met its performance obligation and any further customization to the truck is the dealer’s responsibility.
 The Company is not entitled to payment for a partially completed truck.
 Therefore, the Company does not meet the provisions of ASC 606-10-25-27(c) as the Company’s performance creates an asset with an alternative use and it has no enforceable right to payment for a partially completed truck.
 (August 2018 Letter)

 OEMs frequently execute contracts with repurchase options or provisions to guarantee a certain level of value (residual value guarantees).

 In accordance with ASC 606-10-55-72, if the OEM entity is required to repurchase the cars or other assets at a price less than the original selling price (a put option), it will need to determine whether the customer has “a significant economic incentive to exercise that right.”
-If the customer does have significant incentive, the OEM should account for the agreement as a lease under ASC 840, unless the contract is part of a sale-leaseback transaction.
-If the OEM finds that the contract is part of a sale-leaseback transaction, it “should account for the contract as a financing arrangement and not as a sale-leaseback in accordance with Subtopic 840-40.”
+If the customer does have significant incentive, the OEM should account for the agreement as a lease under ASC 842, unless the contract is part of a sale and leaseback transaction.
+If the OEM finds that the contract is part of a sale and leaseback transaction, it “should account for the contract as a financing arrangement and not as a sale and leaseback transaction in accordance with Subtopic 842-40.”